How to Become a Paralegal

 Paralegal Education Programs

 Become a paralegal by earning a degree at an ABA-approved paralegal college.
-Fremont College is one of only 28 ABA-approved Paralegal colleges in California, which means that the program is held to stricter standards than non-ABA approved programs.
-It takes just 15 months to earn a Paralegal degree at Fremont allowing you to begin a new career in just over one year.
-Learn more about Fremont College of Legal Studies and the ABA-approved Paralegal program or contact us today to enroll.
+Fremont University is one of only 28 ABA-approved Paralegal colleges in California, which means that the program is held to stricter standards than non-ABA approved programs.
+It takes just 15 months to earn a paralegal degree at Fremont allowing you to begin a new career in just over one year.
+Learn more about Fremont University of Legal Studies and the ABA-approved Paralegal program or contact us today to enroll.
 Paralegals may not provide legal services directly to the public, except as permitted by law.

 As a newcomer to the paralegal field, it can be beneficial to join a paralegal group.
 If you decide to attend and join one of these associations be sure to dress for success and become friends with as many people possible.
 Below is a list of some paralegal associations you might consider joining.